-We are not attorneys and do not practice law; therefore, we will not help in any way with the preparation of a document or give any advice regarding its preparation.
+We do not give legal advice as we are not attorneys; therefore, we will not be able to assist you with the preparation of a document or give any advice pertaining to its preparation.
 Please contact an attorney or title company for assistance.
-This policy is strongly enforced.

 Where can I obtain real estate forms?

 The Minnesota Department of Commerce Website has links to Minnesota Uniform Conveyance blanks for use in completing real estate transactions and transfers.

 How do I obtain a copy of a birth, death, or marriage certificate?

 - Must be born in the State of Minnesota.
 (Birth records)

 - The death must have occurred in Minnesota.
 (Death records)